Together in Electric Dreams: Seasonal versions

-During Christmas 2020, a seasonal version of the song was released by Somerset duo The Portraits and their daughter, singer Ciara Mill, reaching number 2 in the iTunes chart.
+During Christmas 2020, a seasonal version of the song was released by Somerset duo the Portraits and their daughter.

 In 2021, a similar cover of the song by Lola Young was used in the John Lewis Christmas advert.
-This new version led many in the media to draw comparisons between Young's version and The Portraits' take on the song, and the duo subsequently put out a statement confirming that they had offered their version in March 2021 to John Lewis for a future Christmas ad, but that the company had never replied.
-Despite agreeing that these communications had indeed taken place, John Lewis & Partners denied copying The Portraits' song.
-Subsequently, however, they made a 'substantial' donation to the two charities to which the Millingtons had originally donated all the proceeds from their 2020 version.
-The John Lewis & Partners advert marked the second time in two years that a cover of "Together in Electric Dreams" was used in a major advertising campaign, as an upbeat acoustic guitar-based version by the duo Waters/Kinley was filmed in The Schooner pub, Gateshead for a Strongbow commercial in 2019.
+The John Lewis advert marked the second time in two years that a cover of "Together in Electric Dreams" was used in a major advertising campaign, as an upbeat acoustic guitar-based version by the duo Waters/Kinley was used for a Strongbow commercial in 2019.